kawanet/telesy/README.md

 Most of Mustache's basic features would just get transformed by `mustache2telesy`, except for some use cases such as lambda function calls.
-TypeScript's type checking would help you to fix them easily.
+But don't be afraid.
+TypeScript's type checking would help you to fix them easily, anyway.

 ## LINKS